 At some point or another, the majority of people will have had a minor elbow injury.
 It could be that you’ve knocked your ‘funny bone’ that is at the back of your elbow, giving a tingling numbness kind of pain that shoots up your arm immediately after you’ve knocked it.
 Although this is a short burst of pain and can feel momentarily intense, it is not a serious injury.
 Or perhaps after an activity, your elbow joint feels sore and achy.

 If you start to suffer elbow pain because of repetitive or strenuous activity, you should stop immediately and rest your arm.
 If the pain persists after it has been rested for a few days, ideally you should visit your GP, they will carry out some simple movement tests and check for tenderness and swelling.
-If the GP suspects any nerve damage they may refer you for an ultrasound or an MRI scan to check for damage.
+If the GP suspects any nerve damage, they may refer you for an ultrasound or an MRI scan to check for damage.

 Tennis elbow usually will improve and heal in time and can be treated at home.
 Resting the joint is the first thing to do, but also it is recommended that you hold a cold compress against the joint for a few minutes a few times a day as this can help to ease the inflammation and the pain.
 Anti-inflammatories and painkilling medication can also be taken.

-For more persistent cases, physiotherapy may be recommended and for serious cases, surgery may be suggested as a last resort to repair the damaged part of the tendon.
+For more persistent cases, physiotherapy may be recommended, and for serious cases, surgery may be suggested as a last resort to repair the damaged part of the tendon.

-Tennis elbow commonly lasts between six months and two years although in most cases a full recovery is made within a year.
+Tennis elbow commonly lasts between six months and two years, although in most cases a full recovery is made within a year.

 The average compensation for tennis elbow paid out could range from £2,500 – £4,500 for minor or moderate tennis elbow that improves within two years.
-If it is severe and requires surgery then the amount can rise quite substantially.
+If it is severe and requires surgery, then the amount can rise quite substantially.
 Tennis elbow surgery settlements will depend on the extent of the surgery required, recovery time and future prognosis.

-If you have suffered a tennis elbow injury due to work, the tennis elbow workers compensation settlement may be decided directly with the company but it is always a good idea to instruct an independent personal injury claims solicitor like ours to fight your corner and make sure that the settlement amount is fair and the maximum that you are entitled to.
+If you have suffered a tennis elbow injury due to work, the tennis elbow workers compensation settlement may be decided directly with the company, but it is always a good idea to instruct an independent personal injury claims solicitor like ours to fight your corner and make sure that the settlement amount is fair and the maximum that you are entitled to.

 - Medical Report – Certainly for the sake of your health, you should get your injury assessed by a medical professional.
-Also though, by doing this a medical report will be made that will include the details of your injury, recommended treatments and estimated recovery period.
+Also, though, by doing this, a medical report will be made that will include the details of your injury, recommended treatments and estimated recovery period.

-- Photos – Sometimes it can help to take photos of your injury as this can provide visual evidence of your pain and suffering.
+- Photos – Sometimes, it can help to take photos of your injury as this can provide visual evidence of your pain and suffering.

 - Expenses – Keep documentation such as receipts for any costs you have incurred as a direct result of your injury.
 These can all be included within your claim.

-- Make Notes – Write down any details you remember about getting your injury, this can potentially provide further evidence proving the injury wasn’t your fault.
+- Make Notes – Write down any details you remember about getting your injury, and this can potentially provide further evidence proving the injury wasn’t your fault.

 Also, we will use the time to gain as much information from you as we can surrounding your case so that we can get your claim off to a great start.
 We also offer a free local medical where your injuries can be assessed if required.
-An appointment would be made that is convenient to you, but of course, we can discuss this further if you have any concerns when you call us.
+An appointment would be made that is convenient for you, but of course, we can discuss this further if you have any concerns when you call us.

 Once we have gathered all the information we need, we will then launch your claim.
-All our solicitors work on a No Win No Fee basis so you do not need to worry about any financial outlay, more will be explained about this later on in the guide.
+All our solicitors work on a No Win No Fee basis, so you do not need to worry about any financial outlay, more will be explained about this later on in the guide.